Our Strategy

 Rewild and Protect

-Ekolo ya Bonobo Community Reserve is the world's only bonobo release site.
+Rewilding and protecting bonobos is another key component of our bonobo conservation strategy.
+Ekolo ya Bonobo Community Reserve is the world’s only bonobo release site.

-Ekolo ya Bonobo Reserve
+Ekolo ya Bonobo Community Reserve

 Education